 Supporters of the diet also suggest that because you are only fasting for two days out of seven, this means that there is never a long period when you feel like you are depriving yourself of tasty foods.
 They argue that this makes you more likely to stick to the diet and therefore have successful weight loss.

 Find a range of services to suit you, from medication through to managed programs

 The evidence supporting the 5:2 diet is limited when compared with some of the other types, or ways, of dieting.
 Most of the research carried out so far has been around fasting on one or more days of the week (intermittent fasting) rather than the 5:2 diet model exactly.

-The other problem with much of the research is that studies have not been carried out over long periods of time.
+The other problem with much of the research is that studies have not been carried out long-term.
 They also tend to have involved small numbers of study participants, or have been based on animals rather than on humans.

-Are there any bad points to following the 5:2 diet?
+Are there any drawbacks to following the 5:2 diet?

 There are certain groups of people who should not follow the 5:2 diet or carry out intermittent fasting.
 They include: